-- Many rules are outdated. - Ex: Rule Series 1100 was last revised in 1992 and lays out the authority of the "DOE" and the "Commissioner". - Although the rules "belong" to the SBE, the substance of many of them is more properly addressed to the AOE. - Ex: Rule Series 2300 (Length of School Day and Year; Vermont GED; Driver Education) - Ex: Rule Series 6000 (School Building and Sites) - SBE is reconvening its Roles & Responsibilities Subcommittee to work with the AOE in the hopes that the General Assembly will finalize the division between the two organizations in this legislative session. - SBE would benefit from dedicated legal assistance to advise it in its work.
+- Many rules are outdated. - Ex: Rule Series 1100 was last revised in 1992 and lays out the authority of the "DOE" and the "Commissioner". - Although the rules "belong" to the SBE, the substance of many of them is more properly addressed to the AOE. - Ex: Rule Series 2300 (Length of School Day and Year; Vermont GED; Driver Education) - Ex: Rule Series 6000 (School Building and Sites) - SBE hopes that the General Assembly will finalize the division of roles and responsibilities between the SBE and AOE in this legislative session. - SBE would benefit from dedicated legal assistance to advise it in its work.